National Lottery Logo

 Website:national-lottery.co.uk

 National Lottery is a lottery franchise approved in 1994 in the UK.
 It is operated by the Camelot Group, which the Gambling Commission regulates under a special license.
-Prizes to the winners are paid out immediately and are not taxed, although a hidden form is designated as 25 percent going to “good deeds.”
+Prizes to the winners are paid immediately and not taxed, although a hidden form is designated as 25 percent going to “good deeds.”
 Scratch cards and lottery tickets are only available for purchase to individuals 16 years of age or older.
-Now the government wants to raise this age to 18 years.
+Now, the government wants to raise this age to 18 years.

 Meaning and History